Rebuilding Patriotism by Example

 I don’t know much about Jack Bottinger except that he was a high school coach in New Jersey.

-I don’t know how much he knows about John Wooden, whom I featured just a few days ago in a post.
+I don’t know how much he knows about John Wooden, whom I also featured a while ago in a post.

 I do know this.

 The way to teach is to live what you teach.

 If you love math and really show it, you’ll build interest and respect for math.

 I had a great math teacher in high school, who did that for me, Henry Hall.
 I never forgot him.